Quantitative marked length spectrum rigidity: Estimates for the BCG map

 \end{enumerate}

 The main difficulty is step (1), where we cannot simply mimic the arguments in \cite{BCGnegcurv}.
-Indeed, with the above assumptions about the entropies (Lemma \ref{entropy}) and the volumes (Theorem \ref{volumeest}), the inequalities in (\ref{bcgvolcalc}) become
+Indeed, with the hypotheses of Theorem \ref{thm:BCGstab}, the inequalities in (\ref{bcgvolcalc}) become

 which does not give a lower bound for the integrand.
 In order to obtain a lower bound for $|{\rm Jac} F|$, we use the above lower bound for its integral together with a Lipschitz bound for the function $p \mapsto |{\rm Jac} F(p)|$ (Proposition \ref{jlip}).
 The fact that this function is Lipschitz is immediate from the fact that $F$ is $C^2$; however, it is not clear a priori how the Lipschitz bound depends on $(M, g)$.
-Assuming $1 - \eps \leq \frac{\mathcal{L}_{g_0}}{\mathcal{L}_g} \leq 1 + \eps$ holds (Hypothesis \ref{MLShyp}) for $\eps$ sufficiently small (depending on $n$ and $\Gamma$), we will show there is a Lipschitz bound for ${\rm Jac} F(p)$ depending only on the dimension $n$, the fundamental group $\Gamma$ and the bounds $-\Lambda^2$ and $- \lambda^2$ for the sectional curvatures of $M$.